wizardone/minimus/README.md

 # Minimus
-Minimalistic state machine for Ruby.
+Minimalistic predictable state machine for Ruby.
 If you want something really simple that is 97% less complex...

 ## Installation